ashandish/Bike_Sharing_Linear_Model/README.md

 Demand of Shared Bikes is highly dependent on temperature, humidity and Wind Speed.
 Demand of Shared Bikes is more in September.
 Demand of Shared Bikes increases in Winter.
-Demand of Shared Bikes is less in Weather type 3( Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds)
+Demand of Shared Bikes is less in Weather type 3( Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds).
 With the years passing by, the demand of Sharing bikes is increasing as the demand of Shared bikes was more in 2019 than in 2018.